 Outline your writing before you start.
 This doesn't have to be complicated.
 A simple list of key points and keywords to include can help you direct the flow of your writing so that creating content is efficient and so the end result reads smoothly.

 Know Your Client’s Formatting Needs

 Some writing needs to be in a more long-form structure and go into greater detail, especially if it’s for safety or instructional purposes.
 However, most content writing has more of a marketing angle and will require two-to-three-sentence paragraphs, plenty of bullet points, and headers or bolded words to break up the information (like you see here).
 Know the kind of content you're working with, especially if it's all digital.

 Check Out Your Client’s Competition

 One of the best ways of brainstorming how to structure your own copy is to do a Google search for the topic you're writing on and see what competitors have already created that's high-ranking.
 Obviously, plagiarism is never a goal, but you can learn the information you need and see examples of how to structure it as a quick jumpstart to writing your own copy in an original way.

 Find Your Process for Balancing Quality and Quantity

-If you're creating a copywriting career, you want to make the most money for your time.
+If you're creating a freelance copywriting career, you want to make the most money for your time.
 This will require finding the right balance in quality and quantity when writing copy.